PatrickCharriere/e-com-backend/README.md

 0. Introduction
 1. Setup online server
 2. Install Nginx on your server
-3. Secure your server with HTTPS
-4. Set HTTP2 to improve reactivity
+3. Secure your server with HTTPS and set HTTP2 to improve reactivity
+4. Create a database
+5. Run your app on the secured server

 ## 0 Intro